 - Circumferential elastic tape – Here at Lifecare Cottesloe we prefer to lock the tape down with elastic tape.
 Apply a circumferential tape with the medial end attaching to the longer lateral end and laying down as you glide the patella medially.
 This step helps to maintain the integrity of the tape, especially in those contact or high impact sports.
 It is important to remember to lock off the elastic tape with a small strip of rigid.

 Tune in next week for another instalment of Taping Tuesday and remember we are always here to assess, treat and tape your musculoskeletal concerns.
-Give us a call on (08) 9384 3269 or book online.
+Give us a call on (08) 9384 3269 or book an appointment online.